nikhilm/uvbook/source/filesystem.rst

 synchronously, since we are interested in fast I/O when the program is going about its primary task and dealing with multiple I/O sources*.
 For solo tasks the performance difference usually is negligible and may lead to simpler code.

-We can generalize the pattern that the actual return value of the original system call is stored in ``uv_fs_t.result``.

 Filesystem writing is similarly simple using ``uv_fs_write()``.  *Your callback will be triggered after the write is complete*.
 In our case the callback